DonyaAfsharJahanshahi/DonyaAfsharJahanshahi/README.md

 ### 3. Microbial Diversity Analysis in Plastic-Polluted Environments
 Analysis of microbial community composition and functional potential in polluted ecosystems.

-> You can replace these sections later with your actual repository links.

 ---

 ## 📊 GitHub Stats